nasia2612/wine-innovation-engine/README.md

   `time`, `peak_rate`, and `conversion` (as a constraint).
 Ethanol yield is not actually part of the multi-response optimum reported above.
-- **Extrapolation past the physical ceiling:** the optimizer's predicted conversion (1.0089) exceeds the physical maximum of 1.0 (100%) — a symptom of fitting a second-order polynomial near the boundary of the design space.
+- **Extrapolation past the physical ceiling:** the optimizer's predicted conversion (1.0089) exceeds the physical maximum of 1.0 (100%) ,a symptom of fitting a second-order polynomial near the boundary of the design space.
 -